SiaFoundation/siad/doc/api/index.html.md

 | Expired           | No            | No           | No                | No                            |
 | Expired Refreshed | No            | No           | No                | Yes                           |

+**NOTE:** No spending is double counted anywhere in the contracts, only the data is double counted in the refreshed contracts.
+For spending totals in the current period, all spending in active, passive, refreshed, and disabled contracts should be counted.
+For data totals, the data in active and passive contracts is the total uploaded while the data in disabled contracts is wasted uploaded data.

 ### Query String Parameters
 #### OPTIONAL
 **disabled** | boolean